apostrophecms/apostrophe-workflow/README.md

 </ul>
 ```

 This `ul` will populate with localized links to the current context page or piece.
+If the page or piece is unpublished or considered trash in a locale, there won't be a link for that locale.

 If you use `localization.label` as shown here, you'll see the labels that you set when configuring your locales.

 If you use `localization.title` instead, you'll see the title of the individual piece or page as it was translated or localized for that locale.
+The former is usually less confusing.

 This code: